Get a free, no obligation personal loan quote with rates as low as 9.90%

 Choosing a shorter amortization period might mean higher mortgage payments, but you’ll pay significantly less in interest over the life of your loan.
 Plus, you’ll be mortgage-free a lot sooner.

-How Much Do You Need As A Down Payment For A $700,000 Mortgage?
+How Much House Can You Afford With A $700,000 Mortgage?

 Should You Put A Higher Or Smaller Down Payment?

 You can always put more towards your down payment than just the minimum.
-In fact, you may be better off doing so, for a few reasons.
+In fact, you may be better off doing so, for a few reasons:

 • Lower Mortgage Amount – A higher down payment means a lower loan amount, which usually translates into lower monthly payments.